jwallin/azure-gaming/README.md

 # Cloud Gaming Made Easy

 ## Update 1/11/2020
-1. You no longer need to use ZeroTier VPN.
-Steam can now stream games from outside your LAN.
-When deploying your VM, leave the "Network ID" field empty.
-2. The VMs deployed in this guide do not support SSD.
+1. The VMs deployed in this guide do not support SSD.
 If you want SSD, use [NVv3 series](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nvv3-series--1).
 If you are feeling adventurous, you can try out the new [NVv4 series](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nvv4-series-preview--1) with [AMD MI25](https://www.amd.com/en/products/professional-graphics/instinct-mi25) and AMD EPYC 7V12(Rome).
 No idea if this works, but please let me know if it does :)

 ## About
 Effortlessly stream the latest games on Azure.
 This project automates the set-up process for cloud gaming on a Nvidia M60 GPU on Azure.
 The development of this project is heavily inspired by this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

 The automated setup first deploys an Azure NV6 virtual machine (VM) with a single Nvidia M60 GPU (1/2 of a M60 graphics card) and configures the Custom Script Extension to run the setup script.
-The setup script configures everything that's needed to run steam games on the VM, such as installing the Nvidia driver, connecting to ZeroTier VPN, and setting up auto login for Windows.
+The setup script configures everything that's needed to run steam games on the VM, such as installing the Nvidia driver, and setting up auto login for Windows.

 ## Disclaimer
 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
 This a personal project and is NOT endorsed by Microsoft.
 If you encounter an issue, please submit it on GitHub.

 ## How Do I Stream Games?
-Your Azure VM and your local machine are connected through ZeroTier VPN.
 You can stream games through this connection using Steam In-Home streaming or a third-party streaming software.

 ## How Much Bandwidth Does It Take?
 The bandwidth needed can vary drastically depending on your streaming host/client, game, and resolution.
 I recommend most people to limit their bandwidth to either 15 or 30 Mbits/sec.
 If you are streaming at higher than 1080P or just want to have the best possible experience, go with 50 Mbits/sec.